 - After the area has been dried from a spill or exposure to moisture, please test the safety key by pulling it out while walking on the Tread to ensure that the safety key is still working properly.

-If you have checked the three steps outlined above and your Peloton repeatedly stops without user-prompt, please stop using the Tread and contact our Member Support Team.
+If you have checked the three steps outlined above and your Peloton repeatedly stops without user-prompt, please stop using the Tread and contact our Member Support Team by clicking here.